austin-putz/GenSel/README.md

 ## GenSel Parameter File

+This is a simple space/tab delimited file to add the inputs for GenSel like most of the software ran on the command line.
+Always name with the .inp extension for GenSel and to find them later.

 These are pretty easy in GenSel.
 Just use the keywords from the manual. `outputMarkerHeaderName` will indicate the first column name from the map, data, and genotype file. `linkageMap` will tell GenSel what the beginning of the chromosome and position column name is in the map file (see above).

 Example: